 Assets, technical provisions, and other liabilities are valued in accordance with Solvency II regulations.
 The principle that underlies the valuation methodology for Solvency II purposes is the amount for which assets could be exchanged, and liabilities transferred or settled, by knowledgeable and willing third parties in an arm's length transaction.
-As at 31 December 2022 the excess of the Group's assets over its liabilities was £13,891m (2021: £13,725m), which is £1,752m higher than the value under IFRS.
-The excess of LGAS's assets over its liabilities was £9,828m (2021: 10,016m) which is £1,415 higher than the value under IFRS.
+As at 31 December 2023 the excess of the Group's assets over its liabilities was £13,329m (2022: £13,891m), which is £8,545m higher than the value under IFRS.
+The excess of LGAS's assets over its liabilities was £9,857m (2022: 9,828m) which is £5,555m higher than the value under IFRS.
 The differences are primarily explained by the overall value of technical provisions being lower on a Solvency II basis.
+Further details can be found in Section E.1.6 Reconciliation between IFRS equity and excess of assets over liabilities.